azizsyed666-cmd/ai-pmo-automation/01-ai-meeting-to-action-tracker/README.md

 ---

-# Repository
+# Portfolio

-This project is part of the **AI PMO Automation Portfolio**, a collection of practical AI-powered automation solutions demonstrating how Large Language Models can improve Project Management Office (PMO) processes through workflow automation, intelligent information extraction, and executive reporting.
+This project is part of the **AI PMO Automation Portfolio**, a collection of practical AI-powered automation solutions demonstrating how Large Language Models can improve Project Management Office (PMO) processes through workflow automation, intelligent information extraction, governance automation, and executive reporting.